Cognigy/Documentation/docs/en/docs/ai/flow-nodes/nlu/execute-cognigy-nlu.md

 <div class="divider"></div>
 The Execute Cognigy NLU Node is used to execute the Cognigy.AI NLU Pipeline with specified text input and update the [Input Object]({{config.site_url}}ai/tools/interaction-panel/input/).
 After updating the Input Object the Flow continues further processing.
 For example, a Code Node can be used to adjust a user's input and then run the NLU Pipeline with the modified sentence to get new NLU results.

-!!! tip "Triggering the NLU without restarting the Flow"
+!!! tip "Triggering the NLU and restarting the Flow"
     In a scenario where you need to process user input or other text mid Flow to retrieve an NLU result, and wish to restart the Flow at the Start Node, use the [Think Node](../logic/think.md).